God's Acre: Moravians

 It has become the traditional name given to the graveyards of Congregations of the Moravian Church.
 The first Moravian God's Acre was begun in 1730 on the western slope of the Hutberg (“Hill of Watching”) at Herrnhut Saxony in Germany, the Moravian Mother Congregation.
 As the Moravian Church spread around the world, they laid out their graveyards on hilltops, also calling them Hutberg and naming the graveyard God's Acre.
 The name comes from the belief that the bodies of the dead are "sown as seed" in God's Acre, as in a field, so that they can rise again when Jesus Christ returns to the world.
 God's Acre is not literally one acre in size; many are larger or smaller.

 Moravians believe strongly in equality, even in death; therefore, every stone in a God's Acre is a recumbent stone of the same material with the same proportions so that no one person stands out among the stones.
-The Communion of Saints is continued even on the graveyard as it reflects the continuity of the congregation.
-In addition, the deceased are buried by choir; to the Moravians, these were the living groups into which the Congregation was originally divided to meet the needs of the members according to their age and station in life.
+The Communion of Saints is continued even in the graveyard as it reflects the continuity of the congregation.
+In addition, the deceased are buried by choir; to the Moravians, these were the living groups into which the congregation was originally divided to meet the needs of the members according to their age and station in life.
 Originally, men and women sat in their choir groups in church at worship.
-The burial by choir in God's Acre also reflects the way the members of the congregation sat as a worshipping community so that visually and symbolically the Congregation continues in the graveyard.
+The burial by choir in God's Acre also reflects the way the members of the congregation sat as a worshipping community so that visually and symbolically the congregation continues in the graveyard.